markusmobius/go-trafilatura/README.md

 Use the encoding of the bytes passed to `Extract`, not the page's original encoding if your scraper has already decoded it.
 For example, HTML converted to UTF-8 should use `"utf-8"`, even if its original charset declaration says otherwise.
 Other supported HTML charset labels, such as `"windows-1252"` and `"shift_jis"`, decode the input without detection.
 Unsupported labels return an error.

 This option is strictly opt-in: omitting it or using `""` keeps the existing automatic-detection path unchanged.
 Both paths retain NFC Unicode normalization and soft-hyphen removal.
 An explicit label takes precedence over declarations in the input; use it only when the encoding is known. `ExtractDocument` ignores this option because its input is already parsed.

-### Language Detection

-Text-language identification uses the [RadhiFadlillah/whatlanggo](https://github.com/RadhiFadlillah/whatlanggo) fork exclusively, not Python's optional `py3langid`.
-It classifies the longer of extracted body and comment text and uses the resulting ISO code for `Metadata.Language`.
-Short or repetitive text can be mislabeled, and some predictions have no ISO 639-1 code.

-When `TargetLanguage` is set, a mismatching or empty detected code rejects the extraction; HTML language tags are also checked separately.
-With `TargetLanguage` unset, an incorrect prediction does not discard the document, but its language metadata may be wrong or absent.
-Known French, English, and Italian failures remain covered by enabled tests.
-See the [language-detection limitations](UPSTREAM.md#language-detection-limitations); the small test sample is not a production accuracy estimate.

 ## Usage as a CLI Application